Deus Ex Machina (video game): Gameplay

 Players of the game take control of a defective machine which has taken the form of the human body.
 The players would experience the different stages of life, all the way from being a cell to being a senile old being.
 It is considered to be a work of audiovisual entertainment although the game itself does not have sound.
 It is separated into an audio cassette where the tape needs to be played alongside the game.
 The length of the audio cassette is 46 minutes which is also the length of the game itself.
 Although the game could be played without the audio cassette, it would make it easier to understand with the help of the soundtrack.
 The soundtrack includes songs, musical compositions, and also voices of famous actors.
 As the game comes with a full transcript of the speech, it could at times be played without audio.

 Reception

-Despite critical acclaim at the time, the game did not conform to conventions of packaging and pricing required by distributors and retailers and the game was sold mail-order only direct to the public.
+Deus Ex Machina was the highest new entry, at sixth position in WHSmith's ZX Spectrum Top Ten chart in November 1984, four places above the new entry for Underwurlde, the latest release from Ultimate Play The Game.
+The following week it fell three places to number nine.
 It subsequently gained cult status as an underground art game.